 An Important Step toward Workplace Equality: An Executive Order on Federal Contractors

 Employment discrimination continues to be a critical problem facing the lesbian, gay, bisexual and transgender (LGBT) community.
-It remains legal to fire or refuse to hire someone based on his or her sexual orientation in more than half the country – 29 states – and to base those same employment decisions on someone’s gender identity in 33 states.
+In more than half the country – 29 states – employees lack explicit workplace protections on the basis of sexual orientation, and those same employment protections based on gender identity in 32 states.
 Far too many LGBT people cannot be honestly themselves without fear of losing their livelihoods.

 However, there is another important way to protect millions more American workers from unjust discrimination – an executive order on federal contractors.
-By issuing such an order, the President would not only create fairer workplaces across the country, he would continue to put pressure on the House to adopt federal employment protections for LGBT people.
+By issuing such an order, the President has not only created fairer workplaces across the country, he has continued to put pressure on the House to adopt federal employment protections for LGBT people.

 Protecting Millions More Workers

-An executive order would prohibit companies that contract with the federal government from discriminating in employment based on sexual orientation and gender identity.
-Federal contractors employ more than 20 percent of the American workforce and earn around $500 billion from federal taxpayers every year.
-According to the Williams Institute, an executive order would extend LGBT-inclusive employment protections to 16 million more workers.
+The federal contractor executive order prohibits companies that contract with the federal government from discriminating in employment based on sexual orientation and gender identity.
+Federal contractors employ more than 20 percent of the American workforce -- 28 million workers -- and collect around $500 billion in federal contracts every year.
+According to the Williams Institute, an executive order will protect 11 million more American workers from discrimination based on sexual orientation and up to 14 million more workers based on gender identity.

 Following Best Practices in Corporate America Today

-For a decade, HRC’s Corporate Equality Index has set key standards for equality in America’s workplaces.
+For 12 years, HRC’s Corporate Equality Index has set key standards for equality in America’s workplaces.
 Corporations of all sizes, regions and industries have risen to the challenge and adopted policies and practices that treat LGBT workers fairly and equally.
 For example:

-- More than 300 major companies require their suppliers to adhere to their own LGBT-inclusive workplace policies, including more than half of the 100 largest corporations in America.
-These companies span 35 distinct industries and employ nearly 10 million people
+- Nearly 450 major companies require their suppliers to adhere to their own LGBT-inclusive workplace policies, including more than half of the 100 largest corporations in America.
+These companies span 37 distinct industries and employ nearly 13.7 million people.

 Expanding Longstanding Requirements for Contractors

-Under Executive Order 11246, first issued by President Johnson, companies contracting with the federal government for $10,000 or more in a single year are prohibited from discriminating against employees based on race, color, religion, national origin, or sex.
+Under Executive Order 11246, first issued by President Johnson, companies contracting with the federal government for $10,000 or more in a single year are prohibited from discriminating against employees based on race, color, religion, or national origin.
 His order built on prohibitions on race discrimination in various federal contracts issued by prior presidents, as far back as Franklin Delano Roosevelt, that predated broader civil rights protections.
+In addition, since 1967, the executive order has also prohibited discrimination based on sex.

 Putting Core American Values into Practice